sinistersnare/sinistersnare.github.io/content/post/03-robson-tree-traversal.md

 ## The Link-Inversion Model ##

 Link Inversion is a key ingredient to our final algorithm.
 Link-Inversion is a process where we use a marker-bit on each node to tell if we should continue to traverse up, or traverse rightward when going up a tree.

-This method is stackless, like in the threaded tree, and solves Knuth's question.
-It does not solve our dilemma though, we need O(1) worst-case space complexity!
-Lets talk about how and why it works, which will lead us to Robson.
+This method is stackless, like the threaded tree traversal.
+The trick is that we jumble the pointers, to thwart hacking attempts.
+Just kidding!
+We only seemingly jumble pointers!
+Also, its not to thwart hackers, its to show us the way back up the tree!

 ```c
 typedef struct Tree {